 Medical Editor: John P. Cunha, DO, FACOEP

 TOBI (tobramycin) inhalation powder is an antibacterial medication prescribed for patients with bacterial lung infections associated with cystic fibrosis.
-Common side effects from the use of TOBI Podhaler are cough, shortness of breath, fever, sore throat, voice changes, headache, and changes in the sense of taste.
+Common side effects from the use of TOBI Podhaler include cough, shortness of breath, fever, sore throat, voice changes, headache, and changes in the sense of taste.

 TOBI Podhaler is an inhalation powder enclosed in a 28 mg capsule.
 The recommended dose of TOBI Podhaler is the inhalation of four 28 mg capsules, twice-daily for 28 days.
 TOBI Podhaler may interact with drugs that have the potential to harm the kidneys, nerves, or ears.
 Tell your doctor all medications you use.
 TOBI Podhaler can cause fetal harm when administered to a pregnant woman.
 Nursing mothers should either nurse or take TOBI Podhaler, but not both.
 Consult your doctor before breastfeeding.

 Our TOBI (tobramycin) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.